oobrien/oomap/README.md

 The website has to be built from the source files in www/oomap.co.uk/ using npm (from node.js install):

 1. Open a command prompt in this directory
+2.  run "npm install vite" to install key dependency
-2.  run "npm install" to retrieve required dependencies
+3.  run "npm install" to retrieve other required dependencies
-3.  run "npm run build" to package up site into the "dist" subdirectory.
+4.  run "npm run build" to package up site into the "dist" subdirectory.

 Examples
 ===